IRAF: History

 In 2017, the source code was transferred to GitHub.
 In an effort to package the IRAF software for Debian, it was cleaned up from the remaining non-free source code and is maintained solely by the community since then.
 After a few pre-releases, version 2.17 was released in early 2022.

+2023, NOIRLab (successor of NOAO) resumed some development and created their own release 2.18 with the scope limited to support the legacy Gemini data reduction pipeline.
+The relevant changes were later merged into the community release 2.18.

 Licensing

-The licensing status of IRAF generally follows the MIT license scheme.
+The licensing of IRAF generally follows the MIT license scheme.
 Older versions contained some non-free software.
 In particular, the NCAR graphics code restricted re-distribution of IRAF before it was removed in version 2.16.
 Also, old versions used code taken from the Numerical Recipes book under a different license.
 This code was removed or replaced with Open Source in versions after 2.16.1.
 This allowed the distribution of IRAF packages in mainstream Linux distributions like Debian or Ubuntu.

 System design

 Four basic components make up the run-time IRAF system: